 1. Visit the AAF website and review the information provided

-3. Attach your application in an email to The Center for Global Health, along with a request for a screening meeting
+3. Attach your application in an email to The Center for Global Health.

 Your chances of being accepted in the program will be greatest if you are flexible on dates and assignments.
 February and March tend to be less in demand than April.